harrisj/trump_data/it_modernization/README.md

 ```

 With the following fields:

 - agency: the name of the agency
 - acronym: if the agency has an acronym, it will be here
 - people: a list of known DOGE participants linked to the agency
 - events: a list of key events in DOGE's efforts at the agency
 - systems: a list of systems that DOGE is likely looking to access, based on either direct reporting or by the class of systems they are (eg, budgeting, HR)
+- cases: a list of cases relevant to the agency
 - sources: a list of other sources for things like participants that aren't necessarily linked to specific events
 - vandalism: a list of specific acts of vandalism or sabotage against the agency's IT resources

 For a given system, there will be the following fields

 - name: the name of the system
 - acronym: if the system has an acronym, here it is
 - link: if there is a page on an agency website for the system